sqlab-sustech/CS323-Compilers-2020fall/project3/readme.txt

 Note that tests in `sample` folder are for reference only.
-The actual evaluation tests will be uploaded to `test` folder.
+The actual evaluation tests are in the `test` folder.
+The `extra` gives you some tests for bonus features (array and struct).